 Low rate credit cards

 If paying your credit card balance in full each month is not your cup of tea, you can save in the form of interest by getting a low rate card.
-The IMB Low Rate Mastercard enables you to transfer balances from existing credit cards, and if you do you can avail of an introductory rate for the first nine months.
+The IMB Low Rate Mastercard enables you to transfer balances from existing credit cards, and if you do you can avail of an introductory rate for the first 12 months.
 If you pay your balances in full each month you can get up to 55 interest-free days on purchases.

 Platinum credit cards